BigMurph619/Emerald-Murphmon/readme.md

 No HM Moves on your primary Pokemon.

 You can only enter a dungeon once with your primary Pokemon unless the story requires a revisit.
 You may not use healing stations in Dungeons.
-Exceptions: Weather institute (after clearing Team Aqua) and Route 11 rest house so long as you are not poisoned and have sufficient repels to make it to the Pokemon Center.
-This is simply for quality of life during the mid game.
+Exceptions: Weather institute after clearing Team Aqua is no longer a dungeon.
+Route 11 rest house is always allowed.
 You must clear (Game progression without leaving to heal) Dungeons before exiting (Beat All Trainers in Gyms clear needed game progress elsewhere).
 **You may return to a Dungeon once with your Safari Pivot.**